GoogleCloudPlatform/magic-modules/docs/content/develop/resource.md

 ```

 2. Modify the template as needed to match the API resource's documented behavior.
 These are the most commonly-used fields.
 For a comprehensive reference, see [IAM policy YAML reference ↗]({{<ref "/reference/iam-policy-reference.md" >}}).
+3. Delete all remaining comments in the IAM configuration (including attribute descriptions) that were copied from the above template.
 {{< /tab >}}
 {{< tab "Handwritten" >}}
 > **Warning:** IAM support for handwritten resources should be implemented using MMv1.
 New handwritten IAM resources will only be accepted if they cannot be implemented using MMv1.